 These are large, oval, flat, nucleated cells (mammalian erythrocytes are non-nucleated).
 Occasionally erytheroid structures without a nucleus are observed but these are normal avian erythrocytes from which the nucleus has been lost.
-The nucleus is centrally located and tends to be elongated in shape with a length of about 12 microns and a width of about 7 microns.
-The red colouring is caused by the presence of haemoglobin - an iron compound that carries oxygen.
+The nucleus is centrally located and tends to be elongated in shape with a length of approximately 12 microns and a width of approximately 7 microns.
+The red colouring is caused by the presence of haemoglobin which is an iron compound that carries oxygen.
 The function of the erythrocytes is to transport the oxygen from the lungs to the tissues and the carbon dioxide from the tissues to the lungs.
 The erythrocytes are formed in the red bone marrow.

 These are nucleated, amoeboid cells with a colourless cytoplasm.
 Some have fine granules in their cytoplasm, others carry coarse granules and others are non-granular.
 Because of the presence of granules the leucocytes are often called granulocytes.
 Most are phagocytic.
-The shape is therefore variable, but under normal conditions they are round (spherical).
-They are mono-nuclear although at times they appear to be multi-nuclear because of the shape of the nucleus – it is often multi-lobed.
+The shape is therefore variable, but under normal conditions they are spherical.
+They are mono-nuclear although at times they appear to be multi-nuclear because of the shape of the nucleus as it is often multi-lobed.

 The leucocytes are formed in the spleen, lymphoid tissue and in special cells in the bone marrow.
-The average count is about 30,000 per millilitre in adult birds and 10,000 per millilitre in day old chickens.
+The average count is approximately 30,000 per millilitre in adult birds and 10,000 per millilitre in day old chickens.
 Leucocytes may be classified by the character of their cytoplasm and nucleus.
-Protein granules may be acidic, basic or have neutral pH and this determines, to some extent, the type of stain they take up.
-(Microscopic bodies such as cells and bacteria are usually stained in the laboratory to aid in their identification.
-Without staining, individually they are mainly colourless and it is very difficult to see their characteristics clearly even with powerful microscopes).
+Protein granules in the cytoplasm may be acidic, basic or have neutral pH and this determines, to some extent, the type of stain they take up.
+Microscopic bodies such as cells and bacteria are usually stained in the laboratory to aid in their identification.
+Without staining, individually the different leucocytes are mainly colourless and it is very difficult to see their characteristics clearly even with a powerful microscope.
 Those identified in this way are:

 Using this system there are five main groups of leucocytes or granulocytes:

 These are known as heterophils.
-They are round cells with a diameter of 10-15 nanometre (nm).
+They are spherical cells with a diameter of 10-15 nanometres (nm).
 The nucleus is distinctly lobulated, with the lobes joined by thick strands of nucleoplasm (nucleus material).
-These cells play an important part in the body’s defence against bacterial invasion – they have a bactericidal function and ingest protein.
+These cells play an important part in the body’s defence against bacterial invasion as they have a bactericidal function and ingest protein.

-These are of similar size to the heterophils i.e. 10-15 nm and the nucleus is frequently bi-lobed.
+These are of similar size to the heterophils (10-15 nm), and the nucleus is frequently bi-lobed.
 The eosinophilic granules in the nucleus are round and are not so numerous as the granules in the heterophils.
 The function of the eosinophils is not definitely known but it is believed that they increase in number in cases of internal parasite infestations.
-It has been suggested also that they have a de-toxifying function.
+It has been suggested also that they have a detoxifying function.

 These are also about the same size as the heterophils and eosinophils.
 The nucleus is generally not lobulated but appears to be oval in shape.
-There tends to be fewer of these cells and their function is unknown.
-It has been suggested that they are a stage in the degeneration of eosinophils.
+There tends to be fewer of these cells and their function is unknown, however it has been suggested that they are a stage in the degeneration of eosinophils.

-These are the most numerous of all of the leucocytes.
-Their size varies significantly, the older cells being somewhat smaller than the newer because of the loss of cytoplasm from the older cells.
+These are the most numerous of all of the leukocytes.
+Their size varies significantly, the older cells being somewhat smaller than the newer cells because of the loss of cytoplasm from the older cells.
 The nucleus size is the same in all cells but may be kidney shaped in some cases.
 The mobility of these cells is greatly reduced and their phagocytic action is probably nil.
 Their function is thought to be that of regulating toxic materials.
-They release enzymes that assist in the synthesis of nucleoplasm as well.
+They also release enzymes that assist in the synthesis of nucleoplasm.
 In their degeneration they release special compounds called gamma globulins that have antibody properties.

-Monocytes are the largest of all of the leucocytes.
+Monocytes are the largest of all of the leukocytes.
 They are difficult to separate from the large lymphocytes because of a strong similarity in appearance.
 The nucleus may be round, oval or kidney shaped.
 They are very mobile and very phagocytic in their activity.
-Their function is to remove by ingestion bacteria, protozoan and tissue debris.
+Their function is to remove, by ingestion, bacteria, protozoan and tissue debris.

-The thrombocytes are similar to the blood platelets of mammals.
-However, they are less involved with blood clotting.
-They are quite numerous at 25000 per millilitre.
+The thrombocytes are similar to the blood platelets of mammals, however, they are less involved with blood clotting.
+They are quite numerous (approximately 25000 per millilitre).
 They are the smallest of all of the blood cells and group together as small clumps.
 Thrombocytes are formed in the bone marrow in a way similar to the red blood cells.

-The blood sugar of birds is in the form of D-Glucose as in mammals, usually at higher, though variable, levels.
-Certain hormones such as insulin, glucagen and corticoids and glucocorticoid influence the actual level.
-The plane of nutrition is also an influence – whether the bird is full fed or is starved.
-The amount of blood sugar in the blood is approximately 260 mg/100 ml, although levels as low as 110 and as high as 350 mg/100 ml have been reported.
+The blood sugar of birds is in the form of D-Glucose as in mammals, but usually at higher, though variable, levels.
+Certain hormones such as insulin, glucagon, corticoids and glucocorticoid influence the actual level.
+The plane of nutrition is also an influence- Whether the bird is full fed or is starved (plane of nutrition) also influences blood sugar.
+The amount of sugar in the blood is approximately 260 mg/100 ml, although levels as low as 110 and as high as 350 mg/100 ml have been reported.

 Uric acid is the end product of protein metabolism and represents the bulk of the waste nitrogen eliminated by the birds.
-The level in the blood varies considerably and is influenced by the sex and reproductive state – non-layers have a higher level.
-Diet is another influence – birds on a high protein diet have a higher level in their blood.
+The level in the blood varies considerably and is influenced by the sex and reproductive state.
+As a result, non-layers have a higher level.
+Diet is another influence as birds on a high protein diet have a higher level of uric acid in their blood.
 Urea is another nitrogen containing compound and is eliminated by the kidney.
-Relatively small amounts may be found in the blood (2.2-2.5 mg/100 ml), the level being influenced by age, sex and production.
+Relatively small amounts may be found in the blood (2.2-2.5 mg/100 ml), and the level is influenced by age, sex and production.

 Creatine is an amino acid present in animal tissues.
 It is equally distributed between the plasma and the cellular portion.
 It combines with phosphate to form phosphocreatine, an important compound in the anaerobic (without oxygen) phase of muscle contraction.
-The levels found range from 0.5-1.6 mg/100 ml with the average being approximately 1.0 mg/100 ml.
-Ammonia or more specifically the ammonium ion is found in such small quantities that further consideration is unwarranted.
+The levels found range from 0.5-1.6 mg /100 ml with an average of approximately 1.0 mg/100 ml.
+Ammonia, or more specifically the ammonium ion, is found in such small quantities that further consideration is unwarranted.
 Free amino acids are found in very small quantities.
 About 22 different amino acids have been detected in the blood of fowls, but not all at the same time.
 The total amount has been estimated at approximately 8 mg/100 ml of blood.

 Avian plasma contains a number of protein compounds which may be grouped into the following:

 The body of the fowl is richly served with lymph vessels.
-Lymph is derived from the body fluid found within the interstitial space – the space between the important parts of the body i.e. the interspaces.
+Lymph is derived from the body fluid found within the interstitial space (the space between the important parts of the body).
 The lymphatic system has the function of draining the body systems of fluid that is left behind by the blood vessels, although the lymph fluid does ultimately return to the main circulatory system when the lymph vessel enters the vena cava near the heart.
 There are no lymph nodes in fowls.
 Lymph plexuses (an intertwining of the very small lymph vessels) are found instead of mammalian lymph nodes.